feseha-btc/JS2NAIRR/README.md

 A wrapper script - code_runner_FOPS.sh is provided to excute the tool from a single command.

 When invoked with a file containing a list of fasta files, for each file in the list it calls the following scripts in the order:
-  - Fops_get_longest_sequence.py  which selects the longest sequence of the input file and create file called longest_seq.fasta
+  1. Fops_get_longest_sequence.py  which selects the longest sequence of the input file and create file called longest_seq.fasta
-  - Fops_genetrate_oligos.py which takes both the input fasta file and the longest sequence just saved to file to create oligo nucleotides.
+  2. Fops_genetrate_oligos.py which takes both the input fasta file and the longest sequence just saved to file to create oligo nucleotides.
       - from longest_seq.fasta  it creates query_oligos.fasta
       - from the input file it creates master_oligos.fasta
-  - Fops_geminiSimpleCluster_GPU.py which takes query_oligos.fasta and master_oligos.fasta as input and creates the list of query oligos that matched to the master_oligos.file.
+  3. Fops_geminiSimpleCluster_GPU.py which takes query_oligos.fasta and master_oligos.fasta as input and creates the list of query oligos that matched to the master_oligos.file.
 This will produce a dynamically named file with the results.
-  - Fops_generate_report.py on the resulting dynamically created results file to reduce the matches to those that have 90% or better match scores.
+  4. Fops_generate_report.py on the resulting dynamically created results file to reduce the matches to those that have 90% or better match scores.

 The resulting CSV file can be dowownloaded and opened with EXCEL to manually and visually curate the matching oligo candidates for the desired PCR setup.
+For each multi fasta file processed, you should see an analysis folder with time stamp inside which the HPV 90% filtered CSV files to analyze using excel.

 2. Documents
+   The Documents fiile contains non code documents related to the project.

-3. Tutorial
+4. Tutorial
-This folder is reserved for all code, data and instructions pertaining to a tutorial aimed at introducing the tool to potential users.
+This folder is a work in progress and reserved for all code, data and instructions pertaining to a tutorial aimed at introducing the tool to potential users.
 • tutorial.md (or similar tutorial files)
 • instructions on fetching data (NCBI, SRA)
 • parameter tweaking